Sheng Thao: Campaign

 On November 10, 2021, Thao announced her candidacy for Oakland mayor and the endorsements of council president Nikki Fortunato Bas, vice mayor Rebecca Kaplan, and Attorney General Rob Bonta.
 Her campaign also received support from labor unions, the Alameda County Democratic Party, and Ro Khanna, the U.S. representative for the 17th congressional district of California.
-Loren Taylor, one of her opponents, was endorsed by Libby Schaaf, the incumbent mayor of Oakland, as well as London Breed and Sam Liccardo, the mayors of nearby San Francisco and San Jose.
+Oakland City Council member Loren Taylor, one of her opponents, was endorsed by Libby Schaaf, the incumbent mayor of Oakland, as well as London Breed and Sam Liccardo, the mayors of nearby San Francisco and San Jose.
 By the end of the campaign, Thao and Taylor were considered to be the two front-runners.

 Thao, relating her own experiences, including childhood poverty, domestic violence, and renting, campaigned for increasing the funding of the Department of Violence Prevention in Oakland to improve access to affordable housing and reduce homelessness.

-In June 2022, a former staffer filed an informal verbal complaint with the Public Ethics Commission that alleged Thao had Oakland City Council staff work on her campaign in a possible violation of state election laws.
-The staffer claims to have been fired after refusing to work on Thao's campaign.
+In June 2022, a former staffer filed an informal verbal complaint with the Public Ethics Commission, alleging Thao had Oakland City Council staff work on her campaign (in a possible violation of state election laws), and that the staffer was fired after refusing to do campaign work.
 Thao denied the allegations and the ethics commission opened an investigation in June 2022.
-After the matter was reported by a political blogger that supported one of Thao's competitors in October 2022, the allegations gained media attention.
+After the matter was reported by a political blogger that supported one of Thao's opponents in October 2022, the allegations gained media attention.

 On November 18, 2022, Thao won the election by 677 votes through a ranked-choice (instant-runoff) voting system.
-On November 22, 2022, the margin of victory increased to 682 votes, and her opponent Councilmember Loren Taylor conceded.
+On November 22, 2022, the margin of victory increased to 682 votes, and her opponent, Taylor, conceded.
 A recount was formally requested and received support from the city's chapter of the NAACP, but the required funding was not raised for the costs.
 Thao stated she supported the recount.